open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-redis-4/README.md

 #### Custom `db.statement` Serializer

 The instrumentation serializes the command into a Span attribute called `db.statement`.
 The standard serialization format attempts to be as informative as possible while avoiding the export of potentially sensitive data.
-The number of serialized arguments depends on the specific command, see the configuration list in `packages/opentelemetry-redis-common/src/index.ts`.
+The number of serialized arguments depends on the specific command, see the configuration list in `@opentelemetry/redis-common`.

 It is also possible to define a custom serialization function.
 The function will receive the command name and arguments and must return a string.

-Here is a simple example to serialize the command name and arguments:
+Here is a simple example to serialize the command name and all command arguments.
+Notice that it might capture sensitive data and big payloads:

 ```javascript
 const { RedisInstrumentation } = require('@opentelemetry/instrumentation-redis');